jiwonyangg/DMS1_Blog/posts/week10_session1.md

 A working prototype wasn’t actually that important for my design process.
 But the feedback for my prototype was actually very helpful for further development, although most of the feedback I received, I was already planning on changing it for the final design.
 So I guess it balances out in the end, it was important to some degree but I was already thinking of those changes so it also wasn’t that big of a help for my design process.
 But the greybox prototype was very useful for me to realise that I didn’t like my original idea and needed to modify it.

-**2. How did your experience of designing and producing a three0dimensional environment differ from your experience of designin and producing a project in two-dimensinoal media?**
+**2. How did your experience of designing and producing a three-dimensional environment differ from your experience of designing and producing a project in two-dimensinoal media?**

 I can say with confidence that designing a three-dimensional environment is so much more difficult than designing and producing a project in two-dimensional media.
 I was so grateful that we were allowed to source all of our assets because I was so confident I wasn’t going to finish before hearing that there was no limit in sourcing our assets.
 I think the reason why I found it so difficult was that I would think that I moved things to where I wanted it to be, but if I looked in another perspective it wouldn’t be where I needed it to be.
 It also didn’t help that I’ve rarely worked with 3D environments, whereas I’m quite familiar with 2D media.

-**3. What was the rold of the virtual camera in your project, and how was it similar to and different from the role of the camera in Assignment 1?**
+**3. What was the role of the virtual camera in your project, and how was it similar to and different from the role of the camera in Assignment 1?**

 It was both similar and different to the role of the camera in Assignment 1.
 However, in assignment 3, the virtual camera was completely a first-person point-of-view so it showed first hand my path and hardships, whereas in the video for assignment 1, I had a mix of first-person views and third-person perspectives.
 But both played a similar role in the sense that it was depicting my personal journey and path/hardships.